 Extra child benefit payment for children with extensive care needs

-If your child lives at home and needs extensive care, you may qualify for an extra payment under the child benefit scheme.
-You can get the extra payment if you have received child benefit at twice the basic rate for a whole year (1 January until 31 December) because your child has extensive care needs.
-The extra amount is paid once a year.
+If your child lives at home and you have received child benefit at twice the basic rate for a full year from 1 January to 31 December because of your child’s extensive care needs, you may be able to get an extra payment.
+The extra payment is paid once a year.

 The amount of the extra payment